eamonnofarrell/PythonProject2018/README.md

   </p>

   * The second Histogram is based on a filtered version of the first diagram.
 The code *.hist(column='sepal-length')* allows us to filter on data from a single column.
-This makes the reading of the Histogram more accurate.
+This makes the reading of the Histogram easier and allows greater attention to detail.

  ```
   # Use .hist() to filter sepal-length column and plot histogram